WSU-kduncan/cs3900-cookbook-1/Agile-MVP-CoreFeatures.md

 ## User Stories

 > Break down each key feature into user stories.
-- As a user, I want to be able to craete and publish my own recipes to share them with the community.
+- As a user, I want to be able to create and publish my own recipes to share them with the community.
 - As a user, I want to be save recipes into folders for future use and organization.
 - As a user, I want to see a personalized dashboard from the recipes that I've liked and/or saved.
 - As a user, I want to find recipes from specific tags or keywords.